 A student’s personal information, provided to TAFE SA, may be made available to the Overseas Student Health Care provider, where applicable, pathway educational providers, TAFE SA contractors (providing service and advice) and Commonwealth and State agencies pursuant to obligations under the ESOS Act 2000 and the National Code of Practice 2018 and to any contractor/s engaged by TAFE SA to provide advice or services in connection with any aspect of TAFE SA’s international student program or operation.
 The release of a student’s personal information will also be in accordance with the South Australian Government Information Privacy Principles.

 Student code of behaviour

 While on any campus of TAFE SA, all students, staff, contract staff and visitors are expected to behave in a considerate and courteous manner when dealing with other staff, students and members of the public.
 TAFE SA aims to provide a high quality education and training service in which all students are encouraged to strive for excellence and fulfil their potential.
 Unacceptable behaviour can hinder the academic progress or work performance of others.

 The TAFE SA Student Code of Behaviour clearly defines student and staff rights and responsibilities which relate to appropriate behaviour.
 The intent is to foster a learning environment in which all students and staff can participate safely and effectively.

 Students and staff at TAFE SA have a right to work and study in an environment free from harassment, discrimination or threatening behaviour.

 The right to have your say is balanced with the responsibility to listen to others.

-When enrolling at TAFE South Australia, students must agree to accept and abide by policies and procedures, follow rules and regulations, and participate in studies as directed by their program.
+When enrolling at TAFE SA, students must agree to accept and abide by policies and procedures, follow rules and regulations, and participate in studies as directed by their program.